-A snack is any food eaten between meals.
-Typically, we get the urge to snack when our stomachs start rumbling a few hours after our last meal – but it can also be an answer to a dip in energy (that 3:00 afternoon slump), or in response to a sweet or salty craving.
-Most adults snack at least once a day, with studies finding that snacks make up 10% of daily calorie intake.
-Snacking is essential for children, making up 27% of their daily calorie intake.
+A snack is any food consumed between meals.
+Typically, we get the urge to snack when our stomachs start rumbling a few hours after our last meal.
+Alternatively, it could be a solution to the notorious 3:00 PM energy slump or an answer to sweet and salty cravings.
+Most adults snack at least once a day, with research finding that snacks make up 10% of daily calorie intake.
+As for children, snacking is even more essential, making up 27% of their daily calorie intake.

 Processed vs Whole Food Snacks